Fluntyy/twitterclient/README.md

 ## Uninstall
 just delete (recommended)

+# Copyright
 anyways Twitter is owned by Twitter Inc. so I dont own twitter ok, I'm not Elon.

+and Python is owned by uhhhh....
+Python Software Foundation